dubcat/PathOfExile/README.md

 ### The Cavern of Anger (10-16)

-- Ding Level 12
+- Ding Level 13

 - Be Cold Capped

 - Go to Merveil's Lair

 - Kill Mervel

-- Exit Server

-### Lioneye's Watch

-- Talk to Nessa
-  - Take Essence Drain
-  - Buy Toxic Rain

-- Waypoint to The Southern Forest
+- Go to Southern Forest

-#### Gem Links

-- Caustic Arrow > Pierce Support > Void Manipulation Support | (G-G-G)

-- Toxic Rain > Blastchain Mine > Swift Assembly | (G-G-B)

 ## Act 2